Type Expressiveness and Its Application in Separation of Behavior Programming and Data Management Programming: Type Expressiveness

 \item \texttt{Refer} packs an instance name with a hash code for a heap object.
 A zero hash code means that the instance is a null heap object.

 \item \texttt{TypeInfo} packs a type name.

 \item \texttt{IntfInfo} packs a type name with an interface name.

-\end{itemize} In the future, the expressive stream may also contains the \texttt{Code} type of stream items which embed codes for initiation methods in the same way as a HTML document embeds JavaScript code \cite{java script}.
+\end{itemize} It is postulated that the expressive stream may also contains the \texttt{Code} type of stream items which embed \texttt{Expresso} codes for initiation methods in the same way as a HTML document embeds JavaScript code \cite{java script}.

 The order of stream items for an instance of non-primitively expressive type is the following in an expressive stream. \begin{enumerate} \item A \texttt{TypeInfo} item for the type.

 \item A \texttt{IntfInfo} item for each implemented interface of the type, which exist at most once for each type.